dumbmatter/promise-worker-bi/README.md

 #### `promiseWorker.registerError((error: Error) => void)`

+This should only be called in the browser, not in a worker.

 When an error in your web/shared worker process occurs that is *not* directly in response to a `promiseWorker.postMessage` call, it will be sent to the callback you provide here to `promiseWorker.registerError`.

 Although [normally stack traces are not sent from the worker to the main thread](https://github.com/mknichel/javascript-errors/blob/master/README.md#dedicated-workers), promise-worker-bi magically works around this problem so you will see a stack trace in `error`.